confluentinc/confluent-kubernetes-examples/hybrid/replicator-cloud2cloud/README.md

 ## Produce data to topic in source cluster

-Create the source-kafka.properties file in $TUTORIAL_HOME.
+Create the `source-kafka.properties` file in `$TUTORIAL_HOME`.
 Add the above endpoint and the credentials as follows:

 ```
 bootstrap.servers=<source-ccloud-endpoint:9092>